AndreCouto11/AcademicWorks-Databases/README.md

 # AcademicWorks-Databases
-This project was developed in collaboration with Diogo Santiago with the goal of creating a database as part of a Bachelor's degree project in Mathematics.
+This project was developed in a group of two with the goal of creating a database as part of a Bachelor's degree project in Mathematics.